-- Providing continuing support to a child about whom there have been concerns who leaves the school by ensuring that appropriate information is copied under confidential cover to the child's new setting and ensuring the school medical records are forwarded as a matter of priority. - Children are taught to understand and manage risk through our person, social, health and economic (PHSE) education and Relationship and Sex Education and through all aspects of school life.
-This includes online safety.
+- providing continuing support to a pupil about whom there have been concerns, who leaves the school, by ensuring that appropriate information is copied under confidential cover to the pupil's new setting and ensuring the school medical records are forwarded as a matter of priority; - pupils are taught to understand and manage risk through our personal, social, health and economic (PSHE) education and Relationship and Sex Education and through all aspects of school life.
+This includes online safety: and - by accessing and utilising the necessary resources, guidance and toolkits to support the identification of pupils requiring mental health support, support services and assessments and the subsequent systems and processes.

-Prevention / Protection
+9.2 Prevention / Protection

-• We recognise that the school plays a significant part in the prevention of harm to our children by providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection.
+• We recognise that the school plays a significant part in the prevention of harm to our pupils by providing pupils with good lines of communication with trusted adults, supportive friends and an ethos of protection.